tidalcycles/Tidal/CONTRIBUTING.md

 First, you need to do the following:

 * Make sure that you have been given Owner permissions on the tidalcycles GitHub organization or the Tidal repository
 * If you don't have one, [create a user account on Hackage](https://hackage.haskell.org/users/register-request).
-You'll also need to send an email to the Hackage Trustees mailing list to get upload permissions (the email you receive when you create your account will have details about this process).
+You'll then need to get upload permissions - the email you receive when you create your account will have details about this process, but at the time of writing you can do this by asking existing Tidal maintainers to approve you, by sharing a link with them.
-* Make sure that you've been added to the maintainers group for the tidal package on Hackage
+* Make sure that you've been added to the maintainers group for the tidal package on Hackage.

 ## Create a Draft Release in GitHub